How to Support the Skin’s Natural Balance(And Why It Matters)

 Simplify Your Skincare Routine

 When your skin barrier is out of balance, simplicity is essential.
 Stick to a minimalist routine of cleanser, moisturizer, and sunscreen for at least two to four weeks.
-Once your skin feels stronger, you can slowly reintroduce active ingredients, starting one at a time and at a lower frequency.
+Once your skin feels comfortable, you can slowly reintroduce potent ingredients, starting one at a time and at a lower frequency.

 Choose a Supporting Moisturizer

-Moisturizer is the most important product during natural skin’s balance support.
+Moisturizer is an important product during natural skin’s balance.
 Look for skin-identical ingredients like ceramides, cholesterol, and fatty acids that help promote what has been lost.
-Expensive creams aren’t necessary, many accessible pharmacy options formulated with barrier-supporting ingredients can be effective.
+Expensive creams aren’t necessary; many accessible pharmacy options formulated with balance-supporting ingredients can be effective.

 Add Lightweight Hydration